hashicorp/terraform-website/content/source/docs/enterprise/before-installing/rhel-requirements.html.md

 Afterwards, restart the Docker service and verify the newly installed version using `docker version`.

-## Mandatory Configuration

-If you opt to use Docker 1.13.1 from RHEL extras, then you must make a change to its default configuration to avoid hitting an out of memory bug.

-1. Open `/usr/lib/systemd/system/docker.service`.
-1. Remove the line that contains `--authorization-plugin=rhel-push-plugin`.
-1. Run `systemctl daemon-reload && systemctl restart docker`.
-1. Run `docker info 2> /dev/null | grep Authorization` to verify that there are no authorization plugins active.
-   If nothing is printed, your installation is properly configured.
-If anything is printed, please contact support for further assistance.

 ## FAQ

 ### Can I use the Docker version in the RHEL Extras repository?